TritonDataCenter/sdc-cloudapi/docs/index.md

     $ triton instance create 2b683a82-a066-11e3-97ab-2faa44701c5a 64e23114-d502-c171-967f-b0e0cfb2009a
     Creating instance 61dc8be (9205af5b-f2c0-ef07-e1f3-94bf1ff8fb93, base@13.4.0, test_128)

-You can use the `--name` flag to name your machine; if you do not specify a name, SmartDataCenter will generate one for you.  `--image` is the `id` of the image you'd like to use as the new machine's base.  `--package` is the `id` of the package to use to set machine dimensions.
+You can use the `--name` flag to name your instance; if you do not specify a name,  Triton will generate one for you.  `--image` is the `id` of the image you'd like to use as the new instance's base.  `--package` is the `id` of the package to use to set instance dimensions.

-Retrieve the status of your new machine by:
+Retrieve the status of your new instance by:

     $ triton instance get $instance_id